 Fundraising and strategic development

-- Work with the current Creative Director on a new Creative Europe project with 4 other European centres, if the project goes ahead.
+- Work with the current Creative Director on a new Creative Europe project with 4 other European centres, Island Connect.

 - Proactively identify and develop relationships with new funders

 - Source and develop alternative funding streams